Ukrainian animation: 2010–present

+Amon signature films of the Ukrainian short animation genre are Anatoliy Lavrenishyn's movies White Crow (2011) and Singing Birds Store (2013).
 The animation studio, Animagrad, was founded in Kyiv in 2012 and creates films for international audiences.

-In 2014, UkrAnimaFilm released the first Ukrainian feature-length animated film called "Babai" and two years later the 3-D animated film "Nikita the Tanner or The Dragon Spell," which was shown at the Marche du Film in Cannes and won the National "Golden Top" award.
-2013-2014 also saw the Ukranimafilm's release of an updated series based on the folktale, Kotyhoroshko, entitled, "Adventures of Kotyhoroshka and his friends" (Ukrainian: "Пригоди Котигорошка та його друзів").
+In 2014, UkrAnimaFilm released the first Ukrainian feature-length animated film called "Babai" and two years later the 3-D animated film Nikita the Tanner or The Dragon Spell, (Mykyta Kozhumyaka) which was shown at the Marche du Film in Cannes and won the National "Golden Top" award.
+2013-2014 also saw the Ukranimafilm's release of an updated series based on the folktale, Kotyhoroshko, entitled, "Adventures of Kotyhoroshko and his friends" (Ukrainian: "Пригоди Котигорошка та його друзів").
 This folk tale had previously been animated by Kyivnaukfilm in 1970.
-In 2016, UkrAnimaFilm released a revival series of the earlier Cossacks cartoon series.
+In 2016 and 2018, UkrAnimaFilm released two revival series of the earlier Cossacks cartoon series.

 Focusing on children's content, in 2015, producer Michael Margulis and well-known children's writer Natalia Guzeeva together founded the Ukrainian animation studio, "studio KAPI".
 Its films include the 2016-2018 series "Myshko and Dzvinka"; the 2021 "Come Outside, Masha", "Tiger Is Strolling Around", "Papier-mâché", and the 2022 "Trouble Nubble Gum".
 The studio is also in development of a Lithuanian animation collaboration, Labra Cadabra.
 In 2021, Tiger is Strolling Around was selected for participation in numerous festivals including the Short Shorts Film Festival & Asia, LA Shorts International Film Festival, Montevideo World Film Festival, Odesa International Film Festival, LINOLEUM Animation Festival, Golden Short Film Festival, ZIFF, Kinokolo, Bardak Film Fest, Chicago International Children's Film Festival, Kamianets-Podilsky International Film Festival BRUKIVKA.